Signet Investment Advisory Group Inc. Has $2.78 Million Stock Holdings in CSX Co. (NASDAQ:CSX)

 Signet Investment Advisory Group Inc. lessened its holdings in CSX Co.
 (NASDAQ:CSX) by 3.4% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 28,851 shares of the transportation company’s stock after selling 1,001 shares during the period.
 CSX comprises approximately 2.2% of Signet Investment Advisory Group Inc.’s portfolio, making the stock its 13th biggest position.
 Signet Investment Advisory Group Inc.’s holdings in CSX were worth $2,782,000 at the end of the most recent quarter.

-Several other institutional investors have also modified their holdings of the company.
-BlackRock Inc. boosted its position in shares of CSX by 2.4% in the first quarter.
-BlackRock Inc. now owns 48,845,978 shares of the transportation company’s stock worth $4,709,732,000 after buying an additional 1,144,278 shares during the period.
+Other institutional investors have also modified their holdings of the company.
+BlackRock Inc. boosted its position in CSX by 2.4% during the first quarter.
+BlackRock Inc. now owns 48,845,978 shares of the transportation company’s stock valued at $4,709,732,000 after purchasing an additional 1,144,278 shares during the last quarter.
 Norges Bank acquired a new stake in CSX during the fourth quarter valued at $666,341,000.
-Egerton Capital UK LLP acquired a new stake in CSX during the fourth quarter valued at $593,993,000.
-Fisher Asset Management LLC boosted its position in CSX by 5.9% during the first quarter.
-Fisher Asset Management LLC now owns 5,166,958 shares of the transportation company’s stock valued at $498,198,000 after purchasing an additional 287,193 shares during the last quarter.
-Finally, Alliancebernstein L.P. boosted its position in CSX by 7.1% during the first quarter.
-Alliancebernstein L.P. now owns 3,823,289 shares of the transportation company’s stock valued at $368,642,000 after purchasing an additional 255,092 shares during the last quarter.
+Egerton Capital UK LLP acquired a new stake in shares of CSX in the fourth quarter worth about $593,993,000.
+Fisher Asset Management LLC lifted its position in shares of CSX by 5.9% in the first quarter.
+Fisher Asset Management LLC now owns 5,166,958 shares of the transportation company’s stock worth $498,198,000 after buying an additional 287,193 shares during the last quarter.
+Finally, Alliancebernstein L.P. lifted its position in shares of CSX by 7.1% in the first quarter.
+Alliancebernstein L.P. now owns 3,823,289 shares of the transportation company’s stock worth $368,642,000 after buying an additional 255,092 shares during the last quarter.
 73.64% of the stock is owned by institutional investors and hedge funds.

-A number of analysts have weighed in on CSX shares.
-BMO Capital Markets raised CSX from a “market perform” rating to an “outperform” rating and boosted their price target for the stock from $95.00 to $110.00 in a research report on Wednesday, April 21st.
-Deutsche Bank Aktiengesellschaft boosted their price target on CSX from $105.00 to $113.00 and gave the stock a “buy” rating in a research report on Wednesday, April 21st.
-Royal Bank of Canada lifted their price objective on CSX from $100.00 to $108.00 and gave the stock an “outperform” rating in a research note on Wednesday, April 21st.
-Raymond James lifted their price objective on CSX from $100.00 to $105.00 and gave the stock an “outperform” rating in a research note on Thursday, April 15th.
-Finally, Vertical Research started coverage on CSX in a research note on Friday, March 26th.
-They issued a “hold” rating on the stock.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and fifteen have given a buy rating to the stock.
-CSX has an average rating of “Buy” and an average target price of $94.70.
+In related news, EVP Nathan D. Goldman sold 36,254 shares of the firm’s stock in a transaction dated Thursday, April 22nd.
+The shares were sold at an average price of $103.27, for a total value of $3,743,950.58.
+Following the completion of the sale, the executive vice president now directly owns 109,028 shares in the company, valued at approximately $11,259,321.56.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Mark Kenneth Wallace sold 47,966 shares of the firm’s stock in a transaction dated Monday, May 10th.
+The shares were sold at an average price of $104.38, for a total transaction of $5,006,691.08.
+Following the completion of the sale, the executive vice president now owns 110,876 shares of the company’s stock, valued at $11,573,236.88.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders have sold 2,049,486 shares of company stock valued at $206,927,334.
+Company insiders own 0.60% of the company’s stock.

-CSX (NASDAQ:CSX) last posted its quarterly earnings data on Monday, April 19th.
-The transportation company reported $0.93 EPS for the quarter, missing the Zacks’ consensus estimate of $0.95 by ($0.02).
+CSX (NASDAQ:CSX) last released its earnings results on Monday, April 19th.
+The transportation company reported $0.93 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.95 by ($0.02).
+The firm had revenue of $2.81 billion for the quarter, compared to the consensus estimate of $2.80 billion.
 CSX had a return on equity of 21.42% and a net margin of 25.62%.
-The business had revenue of $2.81 billion for the quarter, compared to analyst estimates of $2.80 billion.
-During the same quarter in the prior year, the company earned $1.00 earnings per share.
-The company’s quarterly revenue was down 1.5% on a year-over-year basis.
-Equities analysts expect that CSX Co. will post 4.33 earnings per share for the current year.
+CSX’s revenue for the quarter was down 1.5% on a year-over-year basis.
+During the same quarter last year, the company posted $1.00 EPS.
+Equities analysts forecast that CSX Co. will post 4.33 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
-Investors of record on Monday, May 31st will be paid a $0.28 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 15th.
+Stockholders of record on Monday, May 31st will be paid a dividend of $0.28 per share.
 The ex-dividend date is Thursday, May 27th.
-This represents a $1.12 annualized dividend and a yield of 1.13%.
-CSX’s dividend payout ratio (DPR) is currently 30.68%.
+This represents a $1.12 dividend on an annualized basis and a dividend yield of 1.13%.
+CSX’s dividend payout ratio is 30.68%.

-In related news, Director John J. Zillmer sold 17,217 shares of the firm’s stock in a transaction dated Thursday, April 22nd.
-The shares were sold at an average price of $102.92, for a total value of $1,771,973.64.
-Following the completion of the sale, the director now directly owns 140,000 shares in the company, valued at approximately $14,408,800.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Nathan D. Goldman sold 36,254 shares of the firm’s stock in a transaction dated Thursday, April 22nd.
-The shares were sold at an average price of $103.27, for a total transaction of $3,743,950.58.
-Following the completion of the sale, the executive vice president now owns 109,028 shares of the company’s stock, valued at $11,259,321.56.
-The disclosure for this sale can be found here.
-Insiders sold a total of 2,049,486 shares of company stock valued at $206,927,334 over the last quarter.
-0.60% of the stock is currently owned by company insiders.

 CSX Profile